 What is the holy grail in trading?
+Is there a holy grail trading strategy?

 The closest thing to a holy grail in trading is diversification.
 There is no holy grail trading strategy or strategies, but consistency can be achieved via non-correlated strategies.
 This is not a simple process but requires hard work plus delayed gratification.